How to Turn off Automatic Updates in Windows

 Once connected to the internet, run the application and observe usage activity of all the services on the computer.
 You may want to give a while in order to observe the culprits.
 You should monitor the Download and Upload tabs in particular since those are the areas your data are being used up.

 Click on the two tabs to sort the services in ascending and descending order so you see the highest to the lowest data gobblers.

 To disable a service from using too much of your data,

 - Right-click it

-- Select Download priority
+- Select Download priority and Upload priority

 - Then click Block.

 The beauty with Netbalancer is that the settings you choose will remain effective for as long as the software runs on the computer.
-Unlike other tweaks mentioned earlier, Windows OS will not revoke its permissions even after restarting the computer.
+Unlike other tweaks mentioned above, Windows OS will not revoke its permissions even after restarting the computer.